faridkhan5/BlogLite_application/README.md

 # BlogLite_application

 ## About
-Blog Lite is a lightweight blogging platform designed for seamless content creation and social interaction.
-It allows users to write blogs, follow other users, and receive daily reminders.
+This project is a lightweight blogging platform designed for seamless content creation and social interaction.
+It allows users to write blogs, search other users, follow other users, and receive daily reminders.

 ## Features
 * JWT-Based Authentication: Secure login and session management using JSON Web Tokens.